Auri-Fex/Halcova/norbela/world/overview.md

 ### 4. Radiant Spire Cluster Organism

 - Tall, spire-like communal organisms that grow in clusters on exposed ice fields.
-Their bodies are semi-transparent and internally channel Aetherite energy, causing periodic pulses of colored light.
+Their bodies are semi-transparent and internally channel finyak energy, causing periodic pulses of colored light.
 - These pulses synchronize across the cluster, creating rhythmic light displays that attract non-magical pollinators and signal seasonal changes.
 - The spires slowly rotate to track the blue sun, maximizing energy absorption and distributing warmth to nearby microhabitats.

 ### 5. Subsurface Thermal Web Creature

 - A sprawling, web-like organism that lives beneath the permafrost, extending thin, heat-conducting filaments over large areas.
-- It metabolizes Aetherite to generate and distribute warmth, creating stable thermal pockets that support diverse non-magical life above.
+- It metabolizes finyak to generate and distribute warmth, creating stable thermal pockets that support diverse non-magical life above.
 - The web can sense vibrations and chemical signals, allowing it to respond to environmental changes and avoid predation by burrowing lifeforms.

 ### 6. Glimmering Shell Migrant

-- Compact, dome-shaped creatures with reflective, multi-layered shells that scatter sunlight and Aetherite-powered bioluminescence.
+- Compact, dome-shaped creatures with reflective, multi-layered shells that scatter sunlight and finyak-powered bioluminescence.
 - They migrate in large groups across the tundra, leaving behind trails of enriched soil and melted ice, which foster rapid growth of non-magical plants and fungi.
 - Their shells serve as both protection and communication devices, flashing patterns to coordinate movement and warn of danger.